 How Long Condensing Furnaces Last

-The life span of a condensing furnace depends on the brand, model and other factors.
-In most cases, a condensing furnace is likely to last between 10-20 years with appropriate maintenance and regular service.
-If you don’t schedule routine maintenance, the unit may have a significantly shorter life span.
+The life span of a condensing furnace will depend on the brand, model and other factors.
+In most cases, a condensing furnace should last between 10-20 years with appropriate maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, the unit may not last as long.

 Why Condensing Furnaces Are More Expensive

-For the most part, condensing furnaces type of system is significantly more efficient than standard, single-speed furnaces, as it only uses the minimum amount of energy required to heat your home, saving you money in the long run.
+Typically, condensing furnaces enhanced precision is much more efficient than traditional furnaces, as it only consumes the minimum amount of energy needed to heat your home, saving you money in the long run.

 A variable-speed furnace doesn’t run all the time.
-Rather, it runs at different speeds according to the temperature in your home as well as the amount of energy it needs to maintain that temperature.
+Instead, it runs at different speeds depending on the temperature in your Sandpoint home as well as the amount of energy it requires to maintain that temperature.

-When sufficient energy is needed to maintain your preferred temperature level, the furnace will shift to a higher speed to manage the higher demand.
-Precise fan speeds offer more efficient heating in your home while also offering quieter operation.
+When sufficient energy is necessary to maintain your preferred temperature level, the furnace will increase to a higher speed to handle the demand.
+This allows for more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces